The Univeristy of Sydney In-Country Chinese Language Programs

 - Pay the registration fee to the School of Languages and Cultures

-- Complete the registration form and obtain the academic approval
+- Complete the registration form and obtain special permission from the Department of Chinese Studies

 Further details of the enrolment procedures will be available at the information session.